Ben-Towler/Ben-Towler/README.md

 ### Hey, I'm Ben 👋

-I'm a Full Stack Software Engineer who is passionate about developing performant, accessible and test driven software applications.
-With a decade of agency experience, I have a proven background in delivering high quality projects in a time critical environment.
+I'm a Frontend Engineer who is passionate about developing performant, accessible and test driven software applications.
+With experience in both agencies and tech startups, I have a proven background in delivering high quality projects in a time critical environment.

 ### Favourite Technologies
 * TypeScript